 An in-depth thematic review of claims made after an individual has attempted to take their life by NHS Resolution recommends family members and carers are included in all serious incident investigations following a suicide death.

 There should be a local NHS Trust/Health Board policy based on NICE (or equivalent) guidelines for depression and self-harm.

 Services that implemented NICE guidance for depression and self-harm guidelines had significant reductions in suicide rates of 26% and 23% respectively.

-The NICE guidelines on depression are currently in development.
+See the NICE guidelines on the identification and management of depression in children and young people.
+The NICE guidelines on depression in adults are currently in development.